zeromq/zeromq.js/README.md

 ```bash
 npm install zeromq
 ```
+windows users:
+do not forget to set msvs_version according to your visual studio version 2013,2015,2017 `npm config set msvs_version 2015`
 Now, prepare to be amazed by the wonders of binaries.

 To use your system's libzmq (if it has been installed and development headers